shaungibson1987/DataExtractQC/USER_GUIDE.md

    - Click "Browse" next to **Include.txt file** and pick your include file (a text file listing the columns you want, one column name per line).
    - Click "Browse" next to **Output folder** and pick where you want the results saved.

-3. **(Optional) Automatically find open ends**
+3. **(Optional) Enable advanced checks**
+   - All advanced checks are off by default.
+Enable only the ones you need:
-   - If you want the program to look for open-ended questions, check the box "Automatically search the data file for open ends."
+     - **Automatically search the data file for open ends**: Finds and adds open-ended/text columns to your output.
+     - **Search file for specific words (words.txt)**: Flags and highlights cells containing words from a list you provide (one word per line in a .txt file).
+Click "Browse" to select your word list.
+     - **Check for duplicate postcode/YOB pairs**: Flags and highlights rows where the combination of postcode and year of birth is duplicated.
+     - **Enable length checks**: Flags and highlights cells that are unusually long compared to others in the same column.
+You can set the multiplier (default is 10) to control what counts as "unusually long" (e.g., 10× the median length for that column).

 4. **Run the extraction**
    - Click the **Run** button.
-   - The program will show you what it's doing (e.g., loading your file, finding open ends, creating output files).
+   - The program will show you what it's doing (e.g., loading your file, running checks, creating output files).
    - When finished, you'll see a message that your files are ready.

 5. **Check your results**